-Morebeng.
+Molemole municipality consists of seven service points for the residents in both Mogwadi and Morebeng.
 Mogwadi is home for the municipal head office as well as one Driver's License and Testing Center (DLCTC), Technical Office and Library services.
 In Morebeng there is a satellite office, a DLTC as well as the Library.
-The municipality has entered into a service level agreement with departments of Sports, Arts and Culture and Transport for the running of DLTC and Library Services.
-The construction of Moletji Office Cluster to cater for Wards 10, 15 & 16 is complete and handed over to the municipality.
-Office furniture has been delivered and installed.
-The installation of network system is expected to be completed by the end of 3rd quarter of the 2021/22 financial year.
-An official has been seconded to serve as the contact person for the residents of neighboring villages.
-Full and ideal organizational structure will be created will be created and funded as and when funds become available to ensure the office fully operational.
+The municipality has entered a service level agreement with departments of Sports, Arts and Culture and Transport for the running of DLTC and Library Services.
+The construction of Moletji Office Cluster to cater for Wards 10,15 & 16 is complete and handed over to the municipality.
+Office furniture has been installed and network system will be installed in the second half of the 2020/2021 financial year.
+The office is set to function from the 4th quarter of the coming financial year.